B sharp Music Studio

 Singers: While I believe that singers should practice with a live accompanist, this is not always possible.
 Backing tracks (karaoke tracks) are great for daily practice and for learning songs.
 Some sources for backing tracks are YouTube or iTunes.
 Sheet music is valuable for learning songs and sight-singing.
 Sources for sheet music are amazon, musicnotes.com (print right from your computer), or sheetmusicplus.com.
 For free lyric and lead sheets, check out www.ultimate-guitar.com.

 Song Selection: Students should be choosing songs that are a little difficult for them.
 I find that singers (myself included) will rise to the occasion and learn a lot more if challenged.
 If a student presents a song that is easy for them, I can’t really help!
-On the other hand, don’t choose a song that is so difficult that it is frustrating.
+On the other hand, don’t choose a song that is too difficult or it will be frustrating.
 Students should keep an open mind when selecting new songs to work on.
 Sometimes choosing a song in a genre that is out of a singer’s comfort zone will actually help them become a better singer!

-RECITALS: We are a performance-based studio and we perform an average of six times a year.
-This gives the students an opportunity to constantly be preparing for a performance.
-Students will never be forced to participate in the recitals, however, it is highly recommended to students to fight those nerves and do it anyway!
+RECITALS: Students will never be forced to participate in the recitals, however, it is highly recommended to students to fight those nerves and do it anyway!
 Our recital audience is very forgiving and supportive.
 The fact is, the more often a musician performs in front of an audience, the easier it gets.
 Trust me on this one!
 I will usually suggest a “theme” for these events.
 It tends to help get out of the comfort zone and explore new music.

 RECITAL COST: I usually have the recital date two months in advance, which should be plenty of time to commit to the performance.